 Yup!
 In fact, we’ve started moving some of our catch-ups to be a quick few dot points in a slack channel from each person.
 This usually occurs when we are on a lean team for the day or most of us are remote.
 Or if we collectively agree that there aren’t too many updates or new blockers from the previous day

 We find Slack the most efficient tool for our remote standups.
-It’s where most of our day to day comms lie, tools like Standuply and Trello are also useful for scheduling, tracking notes and staying collaborative.
+It’s where most of our day to day comms lie.
+Tools like Hubstaff, Standuply and Trello can further increase communication and collaboration with features for reminders, scheduling and tracking notes.

 CAN STANDUP ADD TO TEAM CULTURE?